Steve Rocco (politician): Orange Unified School District's Board of Education

 In 2004, Rocco ran for the Board of Education of the Orange Unified School District, a California school district that has a budget of $230 million and serves over 32,000 students at 42 schools.
 After filing his candidacy, Rocco ignored mail from district officials and the teachers' union.
 The local Parent-Teacher Association sent him an invitation to a candidate forum, but the letter was mailed back, unopened.
 On the ballot, Rocco identified himself as a writer and educator.
 Rocco was up against local park ranger Phil Martinez, who had three children in the district, and was an active volunteer with the Boy Scouts of America.
 Surprisingly, on November 4, 2004, the mysterious Rocco won 54% of the vote, beating Martinez.
 News of Rocco's victory ran in the New York Post, Ottawa Citizen, and USA Today.
 Paul Pruss, a middle school teacher and president of the local teachers' union, said in an interview with USA Today that "nobody has seen this guy", and called the election bizarre.

 Many thought that Rocco wouldn't show up for his December 6 trustee swearing-in ceremony.
 Soon after the election, a man identifying himself as Rocco called KPCC-FM, a public radio station based in Pasadena, California, and promised that he'd be present at the ceremony.
 Rocco did arrive, and became well known for always dressing in black, wearing sunglasses and knit caps, and never willingly allowing himself to be photographed.
-Some parents claim that Rocco wasted time during meetings by giving long speeches about his parents' medical issues, charter schools, credit unions, and a group of politicians, business leaders, and education officials that Rocco calls "The Partnership", which he claims are taking over the United States.
-Rocco alleged that the "Partnership" tried to kill him for speaking out against them.
-In his autobiography he also revealed that he weighs 140 pounds, and was a camp counselor in Northern California in 1979.
+Parents claimed Rocco wasted time during meetings with long speeches on irrelevant topics like credit unions, his parents' medical issues, and a conspiracy that a group of powerful figures called "The Partnership" were taking over the United States and had tried to kill him for speaking out against them.
+In his autobiography, Rocco revealed that he weighs 140 pounds, and was a camp counselor in Northern California in 1979.